w3c/wai-curricula/content/content-author/multimedia.md

   * as much redundant visual and audio content as possible to help different groups of users understand the content
   * clear and easy to understand speech
   * minimized background audio and overall distractions where possible
+  * integrated descriptions in video scripts to minimize the need for additional descriptions at a later phase
-* ensure multimedia content includes alternatives to audio and video content based on content type and format, including:
+* ensure multimedia content have alternatives to audio and video content based on content type and format, including:
   * captions (to help users who cannot hear the audio get the information)
   * description of visual information
   * transcripts (to help people who cannot hear the audio or see the visuals get the information)
-  * sign languages (for people whose first language is a sign language)
+  * sign languages (for a sign language speakers)
 * create video content that avoids flashing entirely or only flashes below the acceptable thresholds
 * employ accessible authoring tools that support including and controlling alternatives to audio and video content
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of: